-What is TRT truly worth in terms of benefits?
-Quite frankly, TRT can benefit individuals with low T in a multitude of ways, it’s just a matter of giving the testosterone time to work its metaphorical mojo.
+TRT can benefit individuals with low T in a multitude of ways, it’s just a matter of giving the testosterone time to restore balance (i.e., homeostasis) in the body.

+If you're just beginning TRT, don’t get too far ahead of yourself; the benefits of TRT aren't going to happen right away.
 This is not to say you won’t notice improvements in the short-term, but rather that TRT is not a “quick-fix” like some people believe it to be.
-TRT is, however, a practical and effective long-term solution to an otherwise insidious endocrine disorder.

 - Heightened libido/sex drive